get a quote side button

 Does My Water Source Matter?

-RO systems are typically installed at the point of use, such as in a bathroom or kitchen sink, either tankless or under-sink.
+A reverse osmosis filter is typically installed at the point of use, such as in a bathroom or kitchen sink, either tankless or under-sink.
 Because reverse osmosis systems purify drinking water directly from the source, its purity will be influenced by that source to some extent.
 However, the vast majority of customers will be unaffected.

-Most municipal or Water Corporation supplied water here in Australia is treated for chlorine and bacteria, yet still has inorganic dissolved solids—hence the need for reverse osmosis systems.
-Private water sources (well water, for example), may not be treated and could still contain harmful contaminants, such as chemicals, pathogens and heavy metals (e.g. arsenic).
-If your water comes from a private source, it may contain particles that could clog the reverse osmosis membrane, so you may want to consider installing a UV system or other filter to disinfect and soften your water before it reaches the RO system.
+Most municipal or Water Corporation-supplied water here in Australia is treated for chlorine and bacteria, yet still has inorganic minerals and impurities—hence the need for a reverse osmosis system.
+Private water sources (well water, for example), may not be treated and could still contain harmful contaminants, such as chemicals, viruses, bacteria, and heavy metals (lead, arsenic, etc.).

 If I Have a Water Softener, Do I Need Reverse Osmosis?